 In order to support a process that is responsive to the needs of the community and sustainable for the City to implement, RVAPB will take place over a two year cycle.
 The first year will center on implementation of the idea collection, proposal development, and voting stages of the process.
 This will be followed by another year focused on implementation and evaluation.
 After this is completed a new cycle will begin and continue to take place indefinitely.
 The following is a proposed timeline for the first and subsequent cycles of RVAPB implementation:

-This is based on the following research - Timeline Comparisons.pptx
+This is based on research of national best practices.

 Summer 2023 - Summer 2024

 - Workshops and Engagement

 - Communications

 - Partnership development

 - Internal City Infrastructure Development